Skip to content

 Why traditional CLMs weren’t enough

-Workflows were inflexible, adoption rates were poor, and such systems were not capable of analyzing contracts and assessing risk at any scale.
-Quite often, they remediated the problem without solving it.
+Workflows were inflexible, adoption rates were poor, and these systems were not capable of analysing contracts or assessing risk at scale.
+They often managed the problem without solving it.

 The shift toward AI-powered workflows